Shadowfist Deck: Chinese Money Laundry by Tony Adams

 FAQ | Sets and Collector's Info | Design Notes | Story | Fun Stuff | Online Play | Shadowfist Links | Artist Links

-Home > Decks > Decks: Chinese Money Laundry (GenCon UK 2004 Final Brawl winner; GenCon UK 2003 Final Brawl finalist)
+Home > Decks > Decks: Chinese Money Laundry (GenCon UK 2007 Final Brawl winner; GenCon UK 2004 Final Brawl winner; GenCon UK 2003 Final Brawl finalist)

-Tony Adams made it to the final round of the GenCon UK 2003 Final Brawl (constructed, multiplayer) tournament and won the GenCon UK 2004 Final Brawl tournament with this deck.
-The two versions are a little different; both are posted here (most recent first).
+Tony Adams made it to the final round of the GenCon UK 2003 Final Brawl (constructed, multiplayer) tournament and won the GenCon UK 2004 Final Brawl and GenCon UK 2007 Final Brawl tournaments with this deck.
+The three versions are a little different; all are posted here (most recent first).

 --------------------